Los Angeles California, USA Travel Guide

 Apps like HappyCow find vegan/vegetarian options.
 Find Me Gluten Free helps locate gluten-free choices.

-Directly call restaurants in advance to confirm their ability to accommodate specific needs.
+Directly call restaurants in advance to double-check their capacity to accommodate specific needs.

 Participate in classes at Sur La Table (The Grove) or The Gourmandise School (Santa Monica).

-Tours in Downtown LA (Grand Central Market), Hollywood, Koreatown, and The Historic center Pasadena.
+Tours in Downtown LA (Grand Central Market), Hollywood, Koreatown, and The Historical center Pasadena.

 Weekly fresh markets in Santa Monica, Hollywood, and Larchmont Village for local produce.